Our Philosophy and Programs

 From our beginning, we’ve been driven to establish an organization that balances rescuing and caring for animals with educating the humans on whom these animals rely for a peaceful, safe and healthy life.
 The decisions we make daily, and the programs we offer, reflect this philosophy.

-All of our dogs receive rabies and distemper/parvo vaccinations, heartworm test and de-worming.
-Cats are vaccinated against rabies and distemper, de-wormed, and treated for fleas and ear mites.
-We also provide care for any health issues that are present when the stray animal is picked up or arise in foster care, including heartworm, injuries, ear infections and urinary tract infections.
-Dogs in foster care are on heartworm preventative and flea and tick preventative from April through November.
+All of our dogs receive rabies and distemper/parvo vaccinations, heartworm test, de-worming, flea & tick preventative, and heartworm preventative.
+Cats are vaccinated against rabies and distemper, de-wormed, treated for fleas and ear mites, and given flea & tick preventative.
+We also provide care for any health issues that are present when the stray animal is picked up or arise while in our care, such as heartworm, injuries, ear infections and urinary tract infections.

 All of our dogs and cats are microchipped with 24PetWatch chips.
 This company was selected because there is no registration fee for the first year, as there is with the other two top microchip companies.
 We did not want to add to the financial burden of pet owners by selecting a company that required fees in addition to cost of the chip implant.
 We also recommend recording your microchips on freepetchipregistry.com.
 This is a growing database where all microchips can be recorded for free and is not limited to one brand of microchips.
 This makes it easier to locate a pet’s information without having to potentially call twelve different phone numbers to obtain the information.

 Our board members and volunteers realize knowledge is essential in order to improve pet care and eliminate the pet overpopulation problem.
-We attempt to educate the public every chance we get—daily phone calls and e-mails as well as public appearances.
-Free Pet Parenting Classes are provided and adoption packets for dogs and cats include DVDs on training and behavior as well as tip sheets and resources.
+We attempt to educate the public every chance we get—daily phone calls and e-mails as well as public appearances and events.
 Our dog- and cat-savvy board members and coordinators are available to troubleshoot behavior issues or give referrals to our favorite dog trainers and animal behaviorists.